shitcorp/face-the-music/README.md

 yarn
 ```

-(Note you must have yarn and lerna installed via npm)
+(Note you must have yarn installed via npm)

 ## Infrastructure